bugsink/ecma426/README.md

 Python implementation of the ECMA-426 Source map format specification

+This library targets the ECMA-426 Source Map format (1st edition) and tracks the living draft for changes.
+The core VLQ `mappings` format is stable; new features are additive.
+We will adopt them as they reach consensus.

+**Actively watching:**

+- **Living spec & repo.** The ECMA-426 living draft and TC39 repository for ongoing edits and issues.
+  - Latest published snapshot: ECMA-426 (Dec 2024).
+  - Living spec: tc39.es/source-map.

+- **Debug IDs.** Self-identifying bundles + maps via a `debugId` field and a matching marker in the generated file.
+This repo already accepts/encodes `"debugId"` as an optional string.

+- **Scopes.** Structured variable/function scope data alongside `mappings` to improve stepping and locals in debuggers.
+Reference codec exists; expected to ship as additional fields, not changes to `mappings`.

 ## Understanding the spec

 The [spec](https://ecma-international.org/publications-and-standards/standards/ecma-426/) is precise but lacks exposure